isabella232/advertising-cloud.en/help/dsp/inventory/freewheel-overview.md

 ---
 title: Overview of Setting up PG Deals in [!DNL Freewheel]
 description: Learn about the prerequisites and extra steps necessary to run ads for programmatic guaranteed deals with publishers on [!DNL Freewheel].
 feature: DSP Private Inventory, DSP Deal IDs
+exl-id: acf8351b-88fb-4f18-8fca-9a2d6674cdec
 ---
 # Overview of Setting up Programmatic Guaranteed Deals in [!DNL Freewheel]